intldds/ddd-domain-driven-design/UML.md

 [2] **Encapsulation**

-Encapsulation is the ability of an object to hide parts of its stte and behaviors from other objects, exposing only a limited **interface** to the rest of the program.
+Encapsulation is the ability of an object to **hide** parts of its state and behaviors from other objects, exposing only a limited **interface** to the rest of the program.

 To encapsulate something means to make it private (only accessible from within the methods